-The County Government and Board of Education are a part of the Capital Improvement Program (CIP), which is the State's largest school construction grant program, averaging at least \$280 million per year in recent years.
+The County Government and Board of Education are part of the Capital Improvement Program (CIP), which is the state largest school contraction grant program, averaging at least \$280 million per year in recent years.
 The Program is governed by Title 5, Subtitle 3 of the Education Article, Annotated Code of Maryland and regulations promulgated by the Interagency Commission on School Construction in the Code of Maryland Regulations (COMAR).
 CIP funding can be used for major new, renewal, or replacement schools as well as for addition projects or capital maintenance projects (systemic renovations).
-Charles County received \$22,894,000 in FY23.